< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Chunmoo launcher

-Korea developed its own MLRS launcher, the "K239 Chunmoo", based on a four-axle truck chassis, with an armored cab.
-It was introduced in 2014.
+The South Koreans developed their own MLRS launcher, the "K239 Chunmoo", built by Hanwha Aerospace.
+It was introduced in 2014, being based on a four-axle truck chassis, with an armored cab.
 Like the M270, it could fire two pods of MLRS missiles.
 Additional pods were carried on a transporter vehicle using the same chassis.
-While Chunmoo could in principle fire US-made MRLS / GMRLS / ATACMS pods, it normally fired pods of rockets made by Hanwha of South Korea:
+While Chunmoo could in principle fire US-made MRLS / GMRLS / ATACMS pods, it normally fired pods of rockets also made by Hanwha:

 Hanwha has developed a 400-millimeter missile with GPS-INS guidance, with two per pod.
 Hangwha has also developed a missile similar to ATACMS, known as the "Ure (Thunder)" or "Korean Tactical Surface-To-Surface Missile (KTSSM)", designated "CTM-290" for export.
 It was designed primarily to counter North Korean artillery.
 It is cheaper and more accurate than ATACMS, but has shorter range.